Your Guide to the 2025 HVAC Refrigerant Phase-Out

 The New Refrigerants to Be Used

-How Refrigerant Change Will Affect You
+How Refrigerant Changes Will Affect You

 System Replacement

-While buying a new system, also consider the 2030 final HFC phase-out.
-Even though R-32 refrigerant is acceptable now, it is still hydrocarbon.
+While buying a new system, consider the 2030 final HFC phase-out.
+Even though R-32 refrigerant is acceptable now, it is still a hydrocarbon.
 If you are planning to use your next HVAC system for its entire lifespan (15 to 20 years), opt for hydrofluoroolefin refrigerants instead.

 Increased Costs